jebril76/OctoPrint-SmartScale/README.md

 OctoPrint Plugin SmartScale
 =========================

-This plugin will let you connect to a ESP8266 based Filament Scale.
+This plugin will let your Octoprint connect to a ESP8266 based Filament Scale.
 It will show the remaining Filament under the actual Status and warn you if there is not enough Filament left, when starting a new printjob.

 BOM for the SmartScale: